Cold Email Bounce Rate: What's Normal, What's Dangerous, and How ColdRelay Keeps You Under 2%

 Critical thresholds for cold email:

-• Above 5% — Critical.
-Domain reputation will drop within days.
+- Above 5% — Critical.
+Domain reputation will collapse within a week.

 For comparison, marketing email (your double-opted-in newsletter list) can tolerate 2–3% indefinitely because providers know the list is consensual.
 Cold email's tolerance is closer to 1% as the sustainable floor.